simondotm/nx-firebase/docs/nx-libraries.md

 ## Nx Library Notes

-Since v2 of the plugin now uses `esbuild` to bundle function code, we gain a few benefits:
+[Firebase functions](./nx-firebase-functions.md) use `esbuild` to bundle function code, we gain a few benefits:

 - Nx takes care of ensuring all necessary dependencies will be also built.
-- It no longer matters if libraries are buildable or non-buildable
+- It does not matter if libraries are buildable or non-buildable, as `esbuild` builds from Typescript sources, however buildable libraries may be preferred since `esbuild` does not do type checking of imported libraries.
 - We do not have to worry about how we structure libraries anymore for optimal function runtime.
 - For instance, we can use barrel imports freely, since `esbuild` will treeshake unused code and inline imports into the bundled output `main.js`
 - We can create as many libraries as we wish for our functions to use, and organise them in whatever makes most sense for the workspace